we-data-ch/typr/README.md

 Union are an abstract concept that won't really appear in the resulting R code.
 In summary, you can only unify tags.
 You can now regroup tags to create other type.
 For instance, to create an option type, one can create an alias into this union of values:

+*Difference with R*
+There is no concept of union in R so nothing to compare.

 ```R
 type Option<T> = :Some(T) | :None;
 ```